kerluc/FileManagerBundle/README.md

 FileManagerBundle
 =================

+This is a fork to fullfill some requirements and fix some bugs, please redirect to main repository.

 [![Tests][1]][2] [![Code Quality][3]][4] [![Code Coverage][5]][6] [![Symfony 2.x, 3.x and 4.x][7]][8]

 FileManager is a simple Multilingual File Manager Bundle for Symfony